arupex/hyper-request/README.md

 # hyper-request
-    Simpler Http than build in node
+    Simpler Http/s than build in node

 #Install